aqeelanwar/PEDRA/algorithms/readme.md

-### Inference Phase:
+### Inference Mode:
-To run the simulation in the inference phase, make sure the phase parameter within the [general_params] group of the config file is set to infer.
+To run the simulation in the inference mode, make sure the mode parameter within the [general_params] group of the config file is set to infer.
 Custom weights can be loaded into the network by setting the following parameters

 ```
 custom_load_path: True